Update: May 2020

 Inside the temple is a Buddha shrine where offerings, and incense burning.
 The massive Buddha statue in gold leaf dominates the room.
 This picture doesn’t even begin to describe how ornate the inside of the temple is.
 Even going bare foot out of respect was not so un natural as it would seem if this place was in a colder environment.

 Nana has this little saying, why not have dessert first.
 For most of the vacation the justification was to have dessert first, then have whatever else last.
-On our way back from shopping at the Marine Base, we all stopped in for an ice cream at the famous ice cream shop Dave’s.
+On our way back from the temple, we all stopped in for an ice cream at the famous ice cream shop Dave’s.
 Dave’s is famous for their had made ice creams, and is ranked one of the best ice cream shops on the island of Oahu.
-Unfortunately they do not make the passion fruit or pineapple ice cream.
-But their Coconut Macadamia Nut ice cream was delicious as ever.
-As you can see, there is a theme going here.
-I have found to like coconut and macadamia nuts mixed together in a form of a desert.
-How this came about is still unknown to me.
-After a shop for pure sugar, it was time for some surf and sand at Bellows.

 Tried: Coconut Macadamia Nut Ice Cream

 was just relaxing on the beach and exploring the Waimanio area.